thekrprince/javascript-problem-solving/Algorithm & Data Structure Theory/4-Problem-Solving-Patterns.md

     Example:
     Three Sum: Given an array of numbers, find all unique triplets in the array that add up to a specific target sum.
 You can use three pointers and adjust their positions based on the sum of elements at those positions.

+    NOTE: If array is not sorted then sort it before solving.